 The glass we use is soda based and does not contain any lead.
 We are, therefore, not releasing any lead into the air during melting and into the water system during the grinding processes.

 RECYCLING ALL THE GLASS

 We also recycle all the left-over glass called cullet, separating the clear and coloured glass during the year.
 The clear glass is added to our weekly melts and the coloured bits are saved and then once a year melted with cobalt or chrome oxide to give a blue or green glass respectively.
 Our popular recycled glass awards and fossil range means no glass goes to waste.

 All light bulbs used in the gallery are energy efficient LED types.

 Luckily, working on a large site like this, some packaging materials can be recycled.
 This includes boxes, bubble wrap and flow pack.
-The gift boxes and paper bags we buy are made from sustainable sources.
+Our business cards are non plastic and our postal, gift boxes and paper bags we buy are made from sustainable sources.
 We are also moving away from bubble wrap, using corrugated card instead to safely wrap most of our pieces.